Types of Grief: Complicated Grief, Depression, and Anticipatory Grief

 How Therapy Can Help

-Therapy can provide a safe and supportive space to explore and process your grief.
+Therapy, including online therapy for individuals, can provide a safe and supportive space to explore and process your grief.
 A therapist can help you:

 • Understand and navigate your emotions